-'Eligibility' is the term used to describe the entitlement that a builder has to apply for a certificate of insurance for home building projects, and the conditions under which the certificate of insurance may be granted.
-From 1 July 2010, eligibility application may be made via an insurance broker to one of icare hbcf's insurance agents.
+'Eligibility' is the term used to describe a builder's entitlement to apply for a certificate of insurance for home building projects, and the conditions under which the certificate of insurance may be granted.
+Eligibility is granted by insurers or alternative indemnity providers participating in the HBC scheme.
+For the period 1 July 2010 to the September 2017 quarter to which this report relates, all eligibilities are those issued by or on behalf of icare hbcf.